-Healthy hair speaks volumes about each individual’s personality.
-While the industry has had no shortage of output in recent years to address hair wellness, consumers are willing to listen to new ideas to achieve it.
-According to TechNavio, a growth of over 3% is expected for the hair care market, for which consumers are willing to pay more for new and innovative hair products.
-At the same time, this growth coexists with a global trend in which consumers are demanding sustainable, natural ingredients to be used in hair color oxidation treatments.
-As an answer, products that prevent hair color oxidation have been developed that use organic and ethically-sourced ingredients.
+While the industry has had no shortage of output in recent years to address hair wellness, consumers are willing to listen to new ideas to achieve this goal.
+According to TechNavio, a growth of over 3% is expected for the global hair care market, for which consumers are willing to pay more for innovative, scientific solutions.

-More than ever, today’s consumers are basing their purchase decisions on finding a brand that shares their own ideals and values.
-This is particularly true in the case of people who wish to achieve an ethical and eco-friendly lifestyle.
-Thus, the beauty and hair care industry is facing new challenges to meet such demands, which can be summarized in two trends:
+More than ever, today’s consumers are basing their purchase decisions on brands that share their ideals and values, namely their concern for the environment.
+Thus, the beauty and hair care industry is facing new challenges to meet such demands, which can be summarized in two key trends:

-- Treatments that include natural, ethically-sourced ingredients are leading the market.
+- Treatments that include natural, ethically-sourced ingredients are leading the market, and so are brands that implement circular-economy initiatives.
 Consumers are pressing brands into using sustainable and natural ingredients.
 According to Grand View Research, in 2019 “rising awareness pertaining to the depletion of natural resources…is expected to drive the demand for eco-friendly solutions from leading manufacturers.”

 - Consumers are looking for authentic and transparent brands, as shown by recent surveys that claim 44% of US millennials say that following environmentally friendly practices is one of the best ways for a brand or company to show that it represents their personal values.

-A study conducted by Nogueira and Joekes (2004) evaluated the effects of ultraviolet radiation and visible light on different types of hair and found that both UVB radiation and UVA radiation are the main responsible for the loss of hair proteins and changes in coloration.
-This data is particularly worrying since global warming is expected to provoke extreme weather, including more violent UVB radiation.
+In a study conducted by trichologists at the University of Estadual de Campinas in Brazil, they found that both UVB radiation and UVA radiation are the main responsible for the loss of hair proteins and changes in coloration that characterizes hair color oxidation.
+This data is particularly worrying since global warming is expected to provoke extreme weather, including more intense UVB radiation.

-Kerarice provides an efficient treatment to this aggression, while also playing its part in generating a more sustainable beauty industry.
-This active ingredient is obtained from Oryza sativa L, a rice variety whose composition makes perfect to fight hair color oxidation.
+Kerarice provides an efficient treatment to this aggressor and hair color oxidation, while also playing its part in supporting a more sustainable beauty industry.
+This active ingredient is obtained from Oryza sativa L, a rice variety whose powerful antioxidant properties make it perfect for fighting hair color oxidation.

 - Protect hair fibers from solar aggression, decreasing the levels of peroxidized lipids.